bethiswathi/bethiswathi_openlane/Day_3/README.md

 The layer hierarchy for NMOS is: Psubstrate -> Psubstrate Diffusion (psd) -> Psubstrate Contact (psc) -> Local-interconnect (li) -> Mcon -> Metal1.
 For poly: Poly -> Polycontact -> Locali.
 P-substrate diffusion an N-substrate diffusion is also referred to as P-tap and N-tap.

-The output of the layout is the LEF file.
-LEF (Library Exchange Format) is used by the router tool in PnR design to get the location of standard cells pins to route them properly.
+The output of the layout is the LEF file. <a href="https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html">LEF (Library Exchange Format)</a> is used by the router tool in PnR design to get the location of standard cells pins to route them properly.
 So it is basically the abstract form of layout of a standard cell. picorv32a/runs/[DATE]/tmp contains the merged lef files (cell LEF and tech LEF).
 Notice how metal layer directon (horizontal or vertical) is alternating.
 Also, metal layer width and thickness is increasing.

 ## Magic Commands
+<a href="https://www.youtube.com/watch?v=RPppaGdjbj0">Here is a video guide</a> on layout using Magic.
+And <a href="http://opencircuitdesign.com/magic/">here is the Magic website</a> with tutorials.

 - Right click = upper-right corner of box
 - "z" = zoom in, "Z" = zoom out, "ctrl + z" = zoom into the box
 - Middle click on empty area will turn the box into empty (similar to erasing it)